KrissNord/forbidden-realms/docs/book/chapter_02_data_structures.md

 ```

 **Key insight:** `current_location` is a **reference** to one of the dictionaries in `locations`.
 When you change which location the player is in, you just update that reference!

+**Note for later:** Right now we're using a simple `current_location` variable.
+In a future chapter, we'll move this into a `Player` class (with `player.current_location`).
+This makes the code more organized as the game grows.
+For now, the simple variable approach helps you focus on the core concepts.

 ---